catsaretasty/old_incomplete_site/_events/Hollow_Point_20170408.md

 Join us at [https://plug.dj/tastycat](https://plug.dj/tastycat)

-This Saturday, the 8th of April at: 7pm GMT | 12pm PDT | 3pm EST
+This Saturday, the 8th of April at: 7pm GMT ~ 12pm PDT ~ 3pm EDT